Ktyby21/BinAi/README.md

 # Intelligent Trading Model

-This repository demonstrates how to use Reinforcement Learning (with Stable Baselines3 and Gym) for automated trading on hourly candlestick data.
+This repository demonstrates how to train a reinforcement learning (RL) agent using [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3) for trading on hourly candlestick data.
 The project consists of:

-  - A custom Gym environment (environment.py) that simulates trading with:
+- A custom Gymnasium environment (**environment.py**) that simulates trading with:
-        Multi-bar holding (positions can stay open across multiple time steps).
+  - Multi-bar holding (positions can stay open across multiple time steps).
-        Built-in Stop-Loss and Take-Profit checks inside each candle.
+  - Stop-Loss and Take-Profit checks at each bar.
-        Commission and slippage modeling.
+  - Commission and slippage modeling.
-        Partial position closing (to support scaling out of positions).
+  - Partial position closing (to support scaling out of positions).
-        Logging each trade for later analysis.
+  - Detailed logging of each trade for analysis.

-   - A training script (train_rl.py) that:
+- A training script (**train_rl.py**) that:
-        Loads real historical data from a CSV file (historical_data_1h.csv).
+  - Loads real historical data from a CSV file (`historical_data_1h.csv`).
-        Creates and wraps the environment.
+  - Creates and wraps the environment.
-        Trains a PPO agent.
+  - Trains a PPO agent.
-        Runs a quick test and prints final results.
+  - Runs a quick test and prints final results.

 ---

 ## Features

 - **Historical Data Analysis**: Utilizes technical indicators such as ATR, RSI, and SMA.
-- **Custom Loss Function**: Includes classification errors, parameter penalties, and balance rewards.
+- **Custom Loss Function**: Balances classification errors, parameter penalties, and balance rewards.
 - **Trainable Parameters**: Automatically adjusts thresholds, risks, and profit/loss ratios.
 - **Simulated Trading**: Conducts virtual trades to assess model performance.
 - **Detailed Reports**: Logs every decision and trade for analysis.